laekov/thucstss-2020-lab3/README.md

 ### Submission guideline

-Please submit a `README` text file to describe what efforts you have made to finish the tasks.
+Please fill in the text file `src/myefforts.txt` to describe what efforts you have made to finish the tasks.
 Please also report your accuracy in the file.

 You need also submit all your code and the final model you use for evaluation.
 You can find your checkpoints in `src/ckpt` directory by default.
 There are typically one `.index` and several `.data*` files with the same prefix as a checkpoint.

-Please only submit your final model and __do not include the training data in your submission__.
+For submission, all you need to do is to leave your final files in `~/work/captcha` on your node in cloud.